real estate CRM vs. Lead Management Software: Which One is Right for You?

 A real estate CRM is intended for managing long-term relationships, tracking client interactions, and providing an automated follow-up.
 It is basically the converse of lead management software, whose primary focus is on capturing, sorting, and converting new leads into paying clients.
 Unless real estate practitioners recognize the differences between the tools, they may lose the opportunity of investing in software that suits their specific business needs.

-Understanding Real Estate CRM: Building Long-Term Relationships
+Understanding Real Estate CRM for Long-Term Client Relationships

 The Key Differences Between a real estate CRM and Lead Management Software